rezon99/musical_tower/README.md

 Changes to a scene have immediate effect and can be tested right away and this is awesome!

+With the help of DCL edit, the scene can be rebuilt very quickly, which makes it easily customizable and reusable.

 **Troubleshooting...**

 It would be great to add opportunity for multi-scenes development at DCL editor in future releases.